 Reason #2: To Avoid Ingredients Found in Commercial Pectin

-Not only are health conscious canners turning away from high-sugar recipes, but some are beginning to doubt the ingredients that accompany commercially produced pectin.
+Health conscious canners turning away from high-sugar recipes and some are beginning to doubt the ingredients that accompany commercially produced pectin.
 If you’ve never examined its contents, do so.
 Are you comfortable with the ingredients?